The Story of Joey and Mieko Hester-Perez

 Joey gained 15 lbs over the course of a few months and soon began to make eye contact on a much more consistent basis.
 Also, Mieko noted that medical cannabis helped stimulate Joey’s appetite, replenishing nutrients that he hadn’t received for 8 years.
 Because of this, he started to grow.
 Mieko believes that medical marijuana saved her son’s life.

 Mieko’s experience with cannabis led her to speak with Diane Sawyer on Good Morning America in 2009.
 She launched the Unconventional Foundation for Autism website on the same day that her interview (below) aired.

 What Is The Unconventional Foundation For Autism?

 As mentioned, the Unconventional Foundation for Autism (UF4A.org) is an informational website that is intended to “raise awareness and support for families afflicted with this mysterious and misunderstood condition known as autism.”
 They also strive to raise funds for medical research and clinical trials, while providing functional support for families in need.

 “Joey’s strain helps with his eye coordination and anxiety, among other symptoms.”

-Given the information from inquiring families, Mieko and her brain trust consider decide the best course of action for each individual case.
+Given the information from inquiring families, Mieko and her colleagues help decide the best course of action for each individual case.